 And then a commotion arose in the street;

-“A coyote!”
+“A burglar!”
 I cried as I leaped to my feet.

 Away to the window I ran with my gun,

 And my wife grabbed hers too, since she won’t be outdone.

 The noise had awakened the huge turkey flock,

 Asleep in the tree at the end of the block,